• Skip to primary navigation

 My Score: 10

 People who build wealth also know that when they get a raise, they don’t increase their lifestyle to match it.
-Unlike Joe Average, they know a raise is not an excuse to get a bigger house, a car payment, or more fancy stuff.
+Unlike Joe Average, they understand that a raise is not an excuse to get a bigger house, a car payment, or more fancy stuff.

 Wealth builders put their raises into savings and investments so their money can make more money.

 What I’m doing: Over the last few years Angie and I have started making a lot more money.
-We’ve resisted the temptation to increase our lifestyle.
+We’ve kept the proper mindset and resisted the temptation to increase our lifestyle.
 Although this year we took a nicer vacation than usual, our day to day life is no different.

 My Score: 9

-It's easy to procrastinate when it comes to investing.
-People who are not building wealth tell themselves they will start investing:
+It's easy to put off investing for later.
+People who are not actively building wealth tell themselves they will start investing:

 • When they get their next raise